m4hi2/princess-poly-scraper/README.md

   product that way.
   - possible approaches:
     - if product `color name` exists in product name then subtract the color to get the base products
+    - if product name doesn't contain `color name` then the product name will be the base product